-Vision therapy is treatment using lenses and prisms to improve the way eyes team together, foster smooth accurate movements when tracking moving objects and words on a page.
+Vision therapy is treatment using lenses and prisms to improve the way eyes team together, keep images clear when changing our gaze near to far, and develop smooth accurate movements when tracking moving objects and words on a page.
 It is designed to resolve vision problems that can make it harder or uncomfortable to use our vision to do computer work, school work, driving, or sports.
 This therapy can also be used as an effective treatment for problems like lazy eye, crossed eyes, or double vision.

 COMMON QUESTIONS ABOUT VISION THERAPYThere is more to vision therapy than simply strengthening the eyes.
 It also enhances the neurological connections between the eyes and the brain.
 Eyes are the windows of the brain.
 The brain directly influences sight based on how it interprets images received.
 A healthy connection between the eyes and the brain is essential for good eyesight.

 Here are answers to frequently asked questions about the nature of vision therapy: